Roots (2016 miniseries): Broadcast and distribution

 In the United States, Roots aired in four installments of approximately two hours each, from May 30 to June 2, 2016, on History, A&E, and Lifetime.

 In Canada, in addition to being available on A&E, whose U.S. feed is carried in Canada directly – but not on the licensed Canadian versions of History or Lifetime – the series was stream on CraveTV in fall 2016.

-New Zealand state broadcaster TVNZ aired the first episode on TV One on Sunday, July 3 at 8.30pm (New Zealand Standard Time), and screened the remaining 3 episodes on the following 3 Sundays (July 10, 17, and 24th).
+New Zealand state broadcaster TVNZ aired the first episode on TV One on Sunday, July 3 at 8:30 p.m.
+(New Zealand Standard Time), and screened the remaining 3 episodes on the following 3 Sundays (July 10, 17, and 24th).
 In Australia, SBS aired the episodes on July 27 and 28, August 3 and 4, 2016.

 Roots premiered on BBC Four in the United Kingdom on February 8, 2017.

 Expat Persian channel Manoto aired Roots for Iran, Afghanistan, and Tajikistan in July 2017.

 Reception

 Roots received critical acclaim, with praise for the acting abilities of the cast, the faithfulness to the original, and the modern changes.
 On Rotten Tomatoes, the series has a rating of 98%, based on 41 reviews, with an average rating of 8.31/10.
 The site's critical consensus reads, "A powerfully impressive – and still relevant – update on a television classic, Roots boasts remarkable performances, deep emotion, and occasionally jarring beauty."
 On Metacritic the series has a score of 83 out of 100, based on 33 critics, indicating "universal acclaim".
-The series received a Primetime Emmy nomination for Best Limited Series.
+The series received a Primetime Emmy nomination for Outstanding Limited Series.